georgeflanagin/anagrammatic/README.md

 [this 2000 paper](https://www.ocf.berkeley.edu/~jchu/publicportal/sudoku/0011047.pdf), and
 in summary form in the [Wikipedia article](https://en.wikipedia.org/wiki/Knuth%27s_Algorithm_X).

-The approach is identical: each option (word) we examine is removed as we go, and we are left with a smaller exact cover problem, the remainder.
+Anagrammar's approach is identical: each option (word) we examine is removed as we go, and we are left with a smaller exact cover problem, the remainder.
 If we are eventually left with a null set, then we have found an anagram.
 The options are construed to be words in some dictionary, and if